VR Bobble Awards

 VR Arcade Technology Winners

-Benjamin Chen and June Hsieh from HTC, accepting their VR Bobble Award.
+Above: Benjamin Chen and June Hsieh from HTC, accepting HTC's VR Bobble Award.

 HTC Vive received a VR Bobble for their new Focus 3 headset and suite of location-based software services.
 The Vive Focus 3 VR headset was designed with the needs of the location-based entertainment market in mind.
 The Focus 3 eliminates the need for bulky backpacks, expensive computers, and unreliable cable connections.
 Based on the Qualcomm XR2 chipset, it offers reliable multiplayer experiences in large spaces without external tracking cameras.
 It's a game changer for VR arcade game developers and operators.